 Soak up Yosemite Falls

 Cool off on a steamy afternoon in Yosemite Valley by basking in the spray of Yosemite Falls, a three-tiered spectacle where water plunges a total of 2,400 feet.
 Flow peaks in June and tapers off by August.
 Reach the Lower Fall via a .5-mile path at Valley shuttle stop 6, or hike to the top of Upper Fall via a 7.2-mile, round-trip trail.

 Dine at the Majestic Yosemite Hotel

-Yosemite’s legendary Ahwahnee Hotel (now called Yosemite Majestic Hotel) serves upscale organic, local fare such as lamb shank, steelhead trout, and prime rib in a “resort casual” environment (read: Reservations and smart attire are a must).
+Yosemite’s legendary Yosemite Majestic Hotel (previously called Ahwahnee Hotel) serves upscale organic, local fare such as lamb shank, steelhead trout, and prime rib in a “resort casual” environment (read: Reservations and smart attire are a must).
 Dinner is served from 5:30 p.m. to 9 p.m.
 For a more casual meal, head across the lobby to the Ahwahnee Bar.

 Stargaze at Glacier Point

 Enjoy the best seat in the house from this 7,200-foot-high perch, located a one-hour drive from the Valley via Glacier Point Road.
 Granite domes glow pink at dusk, and then stars fill the sky.
 Sign up for a guided program, or peek through public telescopes set up by amateur astronomers.

 On summer weekends, several local astronomy clubs host free stargazing parties at the Glacier Point Amphitheater.
 Visitors can peer through public telescopes and learn more about the constellations shining over the park.
 Make a night of it by camping at nearby Bridalveil Creek Campground.